kaltura/kaltura-application-framework-guide/blog-post.md

 Similar to the grabbbable embed, but this time for a product image tag.
 In this case, however, the metedata of the selected entry is packaged as an object, which is easier to send around.
 The object, as can be seen in `handle_selected_product.php` is made up of embed data like the title, description, tags and duration of the entry.
 You can learn more the schema [here](https://developers.google.com/search/docs/data-types/video).

-While you can get really creative with the Browse, Search and Embed functionality, these use cases should provide a pretty good picture of all that can be done with KAF.
+While you can get really creative with the Browse, Search and Embed functionality, the use cases in the [sample code](https://github.com/kaltura/kaltura-application-framework-guide) should provide a pretty good picture of all that can be done with KAF.
 You can see from the few workflows just how easy and simple it is to power any application with media selection scenarios and implement a whole set of robust capabilities... with just a couple lines of code.